luyadev/luya/docs/guide/ngrest-activewindow.md

 ### View Files

 To render view files you can run the method `$this->render()` inside your active window class.
-The render method will lookup for php view file based on the base path of your `$module` propertie.
-Lets assume we run `$this->render('index')` and have defined `admin` as your `$module` propertie and your Active Window name is `TestActiveWindow` this will try to find the view file under the path `@admin/views/aws/test/index.php`.
+The render method will lookup for php view file based on the base path of your `$module` property.
+Lets assume we run `$this->render('index')` and have defined `admin` as your `$module` property and your Active Window name is `TestActiveWindow` this will try to find the view file under the path `@admin/views/aws/test/index.php`.

 ### How to make a Button